yusukeurakami/Neato-TX2-ROS/README.md

 Unfortunately, the Kernel Module on NVIDA Jetson TX2 disabled driver USB_ACM, so if even you connect the Neato robot to TX2, you will see nothing new in the /dev directory (It should be /dev/ttyACM0).
 In order to enable the ACM driver, we have to build the new Kernel Module.

 But, don't be afraid.
 There is a nice tutorial in the internet.
-You are not only the person doing this.
 Following video explains how to set the configuration of Kernel and build it.

 Build Kernel and ttyACM module - NVIDIA Jetson TX2